 So how do you recognise staff and thank them for a job well done without getting the accountant breathing down your neck?

-In this article, we share 25 ideas to reward employees using ideas that won’t cost the earth in monetary value but will leave a lasting impact with your employees.
+In this article, I share 25 ideas to reward employees using ideas that won’t cost the earth in monetary value, but will leave a lasting impact with your employees.

 And whilst there is no “one size fits all” approach, in my experience the more personalised the gesture where you have actually put some thought into it the better.